unitypark/aws-serverless-demos/serverless-web-hosting/serverless-file-share/README.md

 ```
 chmod +x ci.sh && ./ci.sh <your_aws_domain>
 ```
 - If you don't provide your domain, cdk will deploy only FileShare service with default distribution domain.
-It will not deploy a landing zone application and certifications.
+It will deploy a landing zone application.

 6. After deployment, open the domain from output.